Get to know our executive leadership team at Phoenix Children's.

 - Chad Johnson, Senior Vice President and Executive Director, Phoenix Children's Care Network

-- Jared Muenzer, MD, MBA, Senior Vice President and Chief Operating Officer, Phoenix Children's Medical Group
+- Jared Muenzer, MD, MBA, Physician in Chief, Phoenix Children's Hospital, Senior Vice President and Chief Operating Officer, Phoenix Children's Medical Group

 - Terrence L. Stull, MD, Senior Vice President of Research and Chief Research Officer

 Phoenix Children's Hospital Foundation Executives

 - Steve Schnall, Senior Vice President and Chief Development Officer, Foundation